apigrate/quickbooks/README.md

   }
 }
 ```
+> (Some detail removed for length)

 ### Error Handling

 API-specific errors (typically HTTP-4xx) responses, are trapped and thrown with the `ApiError` class.
-Here's an example:
+An `ApiThrottlingError` is also available.
+It is a subclass of `ApiError` and is thrown when HTTP-429 responses are encountered, indicating the API request limits were reached.

+**Example: Attempted create that fails because of missing fields**

 ```javascript
 const {ApiError} = require('@apigrate/quickbooks');